-While making diner plans with my mother-in-law this week, she requested that we go to a restaurant that serves “normal” food when we meet up for dinner tomorrow night.
+While making dinner plans with my mother-in-law this week, she requested that we go to a restaurant that serves “normal” food when we meet up for dinner tomorrow night.

 I clearly enjoy food.
 The tastier and more flavorful, the better.
 However, I don’t go overboard with food every day.
 Otherwise, I’d weigh 500 pounds and be living in the poor house.